Etsy's Stock Is Not Ready For The Post-COVID-19 World (NASDAQ:ETSY)

 Etsy's standalone marketplace grew gross merchandise value - GMS - by 116% YoY during Q3 2020.
 Due to the COVID-19 crisis, people stayed at home significantly more often than in the pre-COVID-19 era; this obviously benefits an online marketplace like Etsy.

 With BioNTech's (NASDAQ:BNTX) vaccine showing an effectiveness rate of 90%, more than ever, the world seems to be ready to return to normal.
-And I opine that returning to normal implies that Etsy returns to mediocrity: a company that is struggling to maintain margins while growing its revenues.
+And I opinionate that returning to normal implies that Etsy returns to mediocrity: a company that is struggling to maintain margins while growing its revenues.

 (Source: Data from Seeking Alpha, visualized in Excel)